mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

     release compatible with the global UFS Medium-Range Weather Application.
 CCPP v5.0.0 is only compatible with the limited-area UFS Short-Range Weather Application.
 The CCPP has also been run experimentally with a Navy model.
-Work is under way to connect and validate the use of the CCPP-Framework with NCAR models.
+Work is under way to connect and validate the use of the CCPP Framework with NCAR models.

 Additional Resources
 ========================